gjolly/gjolly.github.io/content/blog/linux-system-boot.md

 5. Kernel mounts the real root filesystem
 6. Kernel executes the init process from the root filesystem
 7. Init (systemd) brings up all system services and completes the boot

-Understanding these components and their interactions gives you deeper insight into how Linux works and provides a foundation for troubleshooting boot problems or customizing your system.